-- Contain at least 95% organic ingredients - Have their final processing (as defined in the Korean Food Code) occur in the U.S. or Korea - U.S. products: do not contain apples or pears produced with the use of antibiotics - Korean products: do not contain livestock products produced with the use of antibiotics
+- Contain at least 95% organic ingredients - Have their final processing (as defined in the Korean Food Code) occur in the U.S. or Korea - Korean products: do not contain livestock products produced with the use of antibiotics

 U.S. processed organic products exported to Korea must be accompanied by the NAQS Import Certificate of Organic Processed Foods that includes the statement "Certified in compliance with the terms of the U.S. - Korea Organic Equivalency Arrangement."
-Also, a copy of USDA/NOP organic certificate shall be submitted for import inspection in Korea.
-Details about the certificate, labeling, etc. are available from the following link: U.S.-Korea Organic Equivalency
+Starting January 1, 2022, U.S. certifying agents are required to issue the NAQS Import Certificate through the electronic certification system after they complete registration with NAQS.
+A printed copy of the NAQS Import Certificate issued through an electronic system will be sent to U.S. operations or Korean importers for submission of import inspection in Korea.
+Also, a copy of USDA/NOP organic certificate shall be submitted for importation.
+Korea does not allow organic certification logos from a third country to appear on a label (e.g., Canadian organic logo on a label of US organic products) unless it has been certified to Korean organic standards.
+Details about the organic certificate and labeling are available on the following link: U.S.-Korea Organic Equivalency